Starbucks is an inseparable part of American culture. It is often the first port of call before leaving for heading for work or school.

 The app was a screaming success, so much so that by 2016, over 20% of Starbucks’ trades took place over the app.

-Little wonder the brand isn’t known for celebrity endorsements because the wigwagging of the cup by your favorite celebrities does all the trumpeting.
+Little wonder the brand isn’t known for celebrity endorsements because the wigwagging of the cup by your favorite celebrities do all the trumpeting.

 Names on cups